ChiquitaV2/vpn-rotator/README.md

 The `vpn-rotator` CLI tool allows you to connect to the VPN service.

-- `connect`: Connects to the current active VPN node.
+- `connect`: Initiates an asynchronous connection to the VPN, automatically polls for completion, and applies the WireGuard configuration.
 - `disconnect`: Disconnects from the VPN.
 - `status`: Shows the current connection status.